 Additionally, individual members are often asked to make presentations at local organizations, where they not only discuss Berlin Airlift operations, but stress the need for a well trained and equipped mobility force.
 Finally, BAVA also produces a quarterly newsletter called “The Legacy” for its members, which has information on the next reunion and usually includes stories from BAVA members about what they did and/or observed during the operation.

 BAVA recognizes that our organization will eventually be dissolved due to the age of our primary membership, and is looking to keep alive our heritage and the historical significance of the Airlift.
 We provide financial support to the Berlin Airlift Historical Foundation, who operates a C-54E named the “Spirit of Freedom”.
 The arcraft is a flying Berlin Airlift Museum.
-We have established a BAVA Scholarship with Embry-Riddle University, and are working with the Air Force Associaation on an annual Humanitarian Mission of the Year Award.
+We have established a BAVA Scholarship with Embry-Riddle University, and support the Air Force Association with an annual Humanitarian Mission of the Year Award.

 - President, Chuck Childs, Rapid City SD.